-Investment in KGHM Ajax project:

-KGHM Ajax is engaged principally in the exploration and development of the Ajax Project located near Kamloops, British Columbia.
+Investment in KGHM Ajax project: KGHM Ajax is engaged principally in the exploration and development of the Ajax Project located near Kamloops, British Columbia.
 The Company owns 20% (KGHM: 80%) of the common and voting shares of KGHM Ajax and adjusts for its share of the profits and/or losses of KGHM Ajax as well as any distributions received from KGHM Ajax (none to date).

-As a result of the Decisions, KGHM Ajax recorded an impairment loss, reducing the carrying value of the Ajax project at December 31, 2017, such that at December 31, 2017 the Company's investment in KGHM Ajax was \$6,390,810 (2017: \$22,040,341).
+As a result of the decisions on the EA certificate, KGHM Ajax recorded an impairment loss, reducing the carrying value of the Ajax project at December 31, 2017, such that at December 31, 2017 the Company's investment in KGHM Ajax was \$6,390,810.
+At September 30, 2018, the Company's investment in KGHM Ajax was \$6,185,178.